iscc/iscc-schema/docs/includes/terms-iscc.md

 !!! term "<small><http://purl.org/iscc/terms/#metadata></small>"

-    Descriptive, industry-sector or use-case specific metadata.
+    Descriptive, industry-sector or use-case specific metadata. **Used as input for ISCC Meta-Code generation**.
 Can be any object that is JSON/JCS serializable.
 If `metadata` is provided it is used as an input for Meta-Code generation and as the sole input for the cryptographic `metahash` calculation.
 If `metadata` is set to a string it is assumed that it is base64 encoded binary file metadata.

 ### **redirect**

 !!! term "<small><http://purl.org/iscc/terms/#redirect></small>"

-    URL to which a resolver should redirect an ISCC-ID that has been minted from a declartion that includes the IPFS-hash of this metadata instance.
+    URL to which a resolver should redirect an ISCC-ID that has been minted from a declartion that includes the IPFS-hash of this metadata instance. **Supports URI template `{iscc-id}`**.

 ### **previous**